 I found my calling in feature writing.
 I had a portfolio of 50 published articles when I graduated.
 My dream was to have a feature published in National Geographic magazine.

 I moved to Darwin to break into journalism.
 I worked as a features journalist and business reporter for the NT News.
-I also freelanced for ABC Radio DarwinDarwin Life, Shop til you Drop and the Northern Territory Government.
+I also freelanced for ABC Radio Darwin, Darwin Life, Shop til you Drop, and the Northern Territory Government.

-I loved journalism, but it was a challenging career choice as a sole parent.
-I was offered an opportunity to manage digital content at Charles Darwin University in 2009.
-I embraced the online world and have never looked back.
-I’ve worked in digital strategy, content marketing and social media for 15 years.
-I did postgraduate studies in digital marketing in 2014.
-I’m a writer who has moved with technology.
-I’ve been writing for more than 25 years now, and I still love it.
+I loved journalism, but it was a difficult career choice as a sole parent.
+I was offered an opportunity to manage digital content, including social media, at Charles Darwin University in 2009.
+I loved the online world and have never looked back.